MPLS Division Code of Practice on the Supervision of Graduate Research Students

 Where specialist supervision is needed that is not available from a member of academic staff or college fellow, a senior member of research staff (Grade 8 or above) may be appointed as a subject specialist supervisor, OR, in appropriate cases, a supervisor may be appointed who is external to the University of Oxford.
 A person in the department holding a substantial external fellowship, e.g. a Royal Society Fellowship or equivalent on a fixed-term contract also may be appointed to act as a student’s responsible supervisor.
 In these circumstances, an experienced member of academic staff shall always be appointed as joint supervisor.
 This must be a member of staff responsible to the Head of Department or Head of the Division.

 In the case of a student following an interdisciplinary DPhil who has two equally senior supervisors in two different departments, there should still be a single ‘responsible’ supervisor, who would normally be in the department where the student is registered for administrative purposes.
-For the purposes for signing off Transfer, Confirmation and submission forms, the responsible supervisor should liaise with his/her counterpart in the other department, and where there is any disagreement between the two, the DGS in the department where the student is registered would make the final decision.
+For the purposes for signing off Transfer, Confirmation and submission forms, the responsible supervisor should liaise with their counterpart in the other department, and where there is any disagreement between the two, the DGS in the department where the student is registered would make the final decision.

 Appropriate support and training will be given to new supervisors (see Information and Resources for Supervisors).